Insight • Design craft

 Non-negotiable usability baselines

-- Accessibility baselines apply.
-Keyboard navigation, screen reader support, sufficient contrast, and meaningful alt text are not optional, regardless of aesthetic.
+Mobile must work.
+Brutalist desktop layouts often fall apart on small screens, so design mobile-first and then add the rawness back in.
+Accessibility baselines still apply as well - keyboard navigation, screen reader support, sufficient contrast, and meaningful alt text are not optional, whatever the aesthetic.
 See our creative audit checklist for the fundamentals.

 The 80/20 rule for brutalism